samng96/samng.me/letters-to-my-son/_posts/2020-08-22-the-nobility-of-the-human-spirit.markdown

 And no one would fault you for that.

-We live in a world where people are *expected* to cower, to keep their voices down, to do the bare minimum to appease their own consciences, often with little to no impact.
+We live in a world where people are *expected* to cower, to keep their voices down, and to do the bare minimum to appease their own consciences, often with little to no impact.

 I implore you to choose a different path.